weibeld/terraform-aws-kubeadm/README.md

 > Note that the implicitly created sub-resources (such as the Volumes and Network Interfaces of the EC2 Instances) won't have the `kubeadm:cluster` tag assigned.

-Additionally, the EC2 instances will get a tag with a key of `kubeadm:node` and a value corresponding to the node name.
-For the master node, this will be:
+Additionally, the EC2 instances will get a tag with a key of `kubeadm:node` and a value corresponding to the Kubernetes node name.
+For the master node, this is:

 ```
 kubeadm:node=master